He was a Coaching Sceptic. Then he secured a CRO Role.

 The Work

-The Mindset breakthrough came when Nathan learned the distinction between the rational brain and the primal brain - how the amygdala hijacks logical thought under pressure, dozens of times a day, without you noticing.
+The Mindset breakthrough came when Nathan learned the distinction between the rational brain and the primal brain, how the amygdala hijacks logical thought under pressure, dozens of times a day, without him noticing.

 He called it his pivot point: